kyma-project/kyma/docs/serverless/03-02-api-rules.md

 > **TIP:** See the [tutorial](#tutorials-expose-a-function-with-an-api-rule) for a detailed example.

-> **NOTE:** If you are using Minikube, before you can access the function you have to add the endpoint to the Minikube IP entry in /etc/hosts file.
+> **NOTE:** If you are using Minikube, before you can access the function you must add the endpoint to the Minikube IP entry in the `/etc/hosts` file.